Courtney Reum

-Courtney Reum (born July 8 in Wayne, Illinois) is an American entrepreneur, product developer and the co-founder of the Los Angeles-based investment firm M13.
+Courtney James Reum (born July 8, 1978) is an American entrepreneur, product developer, and investment banker.

 Early life

-Courtney Reum grew up in a rural suburb of Chicago called Wayne, Illinois, where he was raised by his mother, Sherry, and his father Robert Reum.
-The former CEO of Amsted Industries, Robert was also a member of the Yale Bulldogs basketball team during its famous 1962 season that ended in the NCAA tournament (their last appearance until 2016).
+Courtney Reum grew up in Wayne, Illinois, a rural suburb of Chicago, where he was raised by his parents, Sherry and Robert Reum, the former CEO of Amsted Industries.
 Reum studied economics and philosophy and graduated with distinction from Columbia University, where he was a member of the Varsity Men's Soccer Team.
 He is also an alumnus of Harvard Business School.
 His brother, Carter Reum is married to Paris Hilton.
 He also has a sister, Halle Reum, who is married to Oliver Hammond, a scion of the Annenberg family.